Countries may restrict travel or bring in rules at short notice. Check with your travel provider for changes.

 If you are travelling to Portugal for work, read the guidance on visas and permits.

 If you stay in Portugal with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.

 Travelling with children

-Children aged 17 and under travelling to Portugal alone or in the company of a person who is not their parent or legal guardian, must either:
+Children aged 17 and under travelling to Portugal alone, or accompanied by a person who is not their parent or legal guardian, must either:

 The letter should name the adult in Portugal who will be responsible for them during their stay and the identification (full names, date of birth and passport number) and contacts details of the parent or guardian.
 The letter should also state the child’s dates of arrival and departure and the address at which they will be staying during their visit to Portugal.

 Resident children leaving Portugal

 A child aged 17 and under who is resident in Portugal must carry a notarised letter of authority from their parent or guardian if they’re travelling out of the country alone or in the company of a person who is not their parent or legal guardian.
-The letter of authority can be issued by:

 Vaccination requirements (other than COVID-19)